asocastro/Amihan-Interview-Exam/README.md

 ## Problem Set 3
 Longest Increasing Subsequence

 The last problem is about taking the longest increasing subsequence (LIS) in an array of numbers.
-Basically, you want to get an output of the length of the LIS.
+We want our output to have the length of the LIS.